Tuesday, October 12, 2010

 September passed, and the golden days of October began.
 The physicians treated him for venous congestion of the brain, and, at first, held out hope for recovery.
 The symptoms were favorable.
 He was not paralyzed and could move his arms, legs and body, though with pain.
 He slept most of the time; when awakened, he took medicines and food as directed, but he showed little interest in what was going on around him.
 When he was awake, he was entirely conscious.
 Sometimes he spoke.
 He answered questions, but in monosyllables and did not want to talk or listen.
 His mind was clear and seemed independent of his body.

-One day the doctor, seeking to cheer him, referred to Traveller.
-The General must make haste and get well; Traveller was lonely and was looking for him.
+One day the doctor, seeking to cheer him, referred to Traveler.
+The General must make haste and get well; Traveler was lonely and was looking for him.
 The sick man shook his head and closed his eyes.

 During the final days there was no death-bed scene, no posing, no sadness of farewell.